 Skepticism of Science

-Ok.
-Here it is: Since we see that science is always changing, there’s no reason to trust any argument for God based upon science.
+Since we see that science is always changing, there’s no reason to trust any argument for God based on science.
 For example, the ancient argument for God as the prime mover that was based upon Aristotelian science was shown to no longer be valid in light of modern science’s concept of inertia.
 Who knows whether modern science will share a similar fate to Aristotelian science?
-Maybe modern physics will be completely superseded by new theories and who knows if any of your arguments will have any validity in the future physics?
+Maybe modern physics will be completely superseded by new theories and who knows if any of your arguments will have any validity in future physics?

 It’s true that if there were to be a complete overhaul of modern science, you would need to reassess whether our arguments would still hold up.
 Nevertheless, this is not a sufficient reason to reject the validity of our arguments as they stand today.
 Our only claim is that the proper inference from the discoveries of modern science is that the universe has an intelligent cause.
 Insofar as you accept modern science, you should accept the philosophical inference of God as well.